hjukic/cni-example/README.md

 # See the ArgoCD Applications
 kubectl get applications -n argocd

-# See the nginx pods in the nginx namespace (created by ArgoCD)
+# See the webapp-color pods in the webapp-color namespace (created by ArgoCD)
-kubectl get pods -n nginx
+kubectl get pods -n webapp-color

+# Check the service
+kubectl get svc -n webapp-color
 ```

 ## 🧹 Clean Up (manual)